tensorflow/minigo/README.md

-MuGo Zero: A minimalist Go engine modeled after AlphaGo Zero, built on MuGo
+Minigo: A minimalist Go engine modeled after AlphaGo Zero, built on MuGo
 ==================================================

 This is a pure Python implementation of a neural-network based Go AI, using TensorFlow.